retaildevcrews/ngsa-app/k6/README.md

 More information about Checks can be found [here](https://k6.io/docs/using-k6/checks/)

 ### Load Test Files

-Let's identify eacch load test file utilized for this lab.
+Let's identify each load test file utilized for this lab.

 - `baseline-k6-local.js`, provides a baseline load test for local deployment `http://localhost:8080`
 - `benchmark-k6-local.js`, provides a benchmark load test for local deployment `http://localhost:8080`